AdobeDocs/workfront.en/help/quicksilver/scenario-planner/publish-scenarios-update-projects.md

 1. (Optional) Update information on the initiative and repeat the process described above to republish the initiative and update initiative information on the linked project.

-   For information about editing initiatives, see [Create and edit initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).
+   For information about editing initiatives, see [Create and edit initiatives in the Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).

 &nbsp;